leshow/blog/content/post/unit_type_pattern.md

     |                            ^^^^^^^^^^^^^^^^^^^^^^^^^ expected an `FnMut<(progress::Progress,)>` closure, found `F`
 ```

 Unit's type and value are both `()`.
 In this case, we're able to satisfy the type parameters in the impl declaration and still control the bounds on the methods.
+The catch here is of course, the methods `transmit` `transmit_with_progress` and a few others not mentioned here are now only valid when `Xmodem` has `()` passed to it.

 Note, on IRC, a small improvement was suggested that makes the existential return a bit more explicit.
 Using the `()` type param again on the `new` impl: